docpad-archive/documentation/01-start/04-begin.html.md

 ## Getting the benefits of Pre-Processors
 Pre-Processors are amazing things.
 They allow us to write documents in one language (the source language), but export them to a different language (the target language).
-This is extremely benefifical as you always get to use the syntax that you enjoy, instead of the syntax that you are forced to work with - but most importantly, pre-processors usually offer you more robust and clean functionality than the target language supports out of the box, allowing you to make use of modern developers while still working with old languages.
+This is extremely beneficial as you always get to use the syntax that you enjoy, instead of the syntax that you are forced to work with - but most importantly, pre-processors usually offer you more robust and clean functionality than the target language supports out of the box, allowing you to make use of modern developers while still working with old languages.

 ### Using Markdown, a HTML Pre-Processor